-The Lake Erie shoreline falls completely within the Kettle Creek Conservation Authority's jurisdiction.
-The most up to date Shoreline Management Plan for the Kettle Creek watershed shall be usedfor guiding decision making along the Lake Erie shoreline.
-The Township is located along the Lake Erie shoreline as defined in the 2015 report.
+The Lake Erie shoreline within the Township, is predominately within the Kettle Creek Conservation Authority's jurisdiction.
+The most up to date Shoreline Management Plan for the Kettle Creek watershed shall be used for guiding Township decision making along the Lake Erie shoreline.
+The Township is located along the Lake Erie shoreline as defined in the 2015 Elgin County Shoreline Management Plan.
 The Lake Erie shoreline presents potential hazards that are unique to the lake/land interface.